dtavizondykstra/MovieRecommenderStaticWebApp/README.md

 ## Overview

-[This web app](https://black-rock-0d6f60310.5.azurestaticapps.net/) allows users to input a movie title and receive the top 10 movie recommendations based on genres, tags, movie title, and average rating.
+[This web app](https://black-rock-0d6f60310.5.azurestaticapps.net/) allows users to input a movie title from a pre-computed list and receive the top 10 movie recommendations based on genres, tags, movie title, and average rating.

 ## Features